-Also called the non-insulin dependent diabetes, type 2 diabetes is the more common of the two.
+Also called non-insulin-dependent diabetes, type 2 diabetes is the more common of the two.
 About 90-95% of people with diabetes develop type 2.
 With type 2 diabetes, your body doesn’t use insulin well and can’t keep blood sugar at normal levels.
-This condition is also called adult-onset diabetes, since it typically develops after age 35.
+This condition is also called adult-onset diabetes since it typically develops after age 35.
 However, a growing number of younger people are now developing type 2 diabetes.

 Reducing Your Risk